Nisarga-arun/MarketHub/README.md

 ---

-# Task 1 — Understand E-Commerce Workflow

-Before starting development, it is important to understand how an **E-Commerce system works in real life**.
-This helps developers design the correct database structure, user roles, and workflows.

----

 # 1. What is an E-Commerce System?

 An **E-Commerce system (Electronic Commerce system)** is a software platform that allows businesses to **sell products or services online**.